 To accomplish that goal, post often, refresh your content regularly (new content should answer new questions that your ideal user is asking), and regularly add new pages to your website.
 Regular content updates will positively impact your ranking on all search engines.
 Make sure that your content calendar is well-organized and well-crafted.
 I suggest not only creating content regularly, but also tracking that content using metrics such as content type categories, frequency of posting, desired tone, call to action, URL (make them searchable), core keyword phrases, and a social media schedule to promote each post on your feeds.

 “But wait,” I can hear you saying.
 “This sounds like a lot of work.
 How can I generate ideas that will help keep my content fresh?”
 For that, I direct you to …

 Use online resources to identify ideas for content and keywords

 Resources like Answer the Public, BuzzSumo, SEMRush, Google Trends, Google Alerts, Feedly, Quora, and Nuzzel act as idea warehouses to crowdsource information that people are talking about right now.
 Search them to find out what kinds of questions are being asked right now – by your ideal audience.
 A time investment of just a few minutes a day will yield enough content ideas to fill out your calendar with ease.

 It’s hard to keep up with the long list of SEO best practices for content, but these are a great place to start … for now!

-Here is a link to the original story - 5 Modern Content Marketing Best Practices for Getting Found
+Read the full story at CMI - 5 Modern Content Marketing Best Practices for Getting Found